sa9us/Cyber2A/Trends of Deep Learning Related Research in Arctic Science and Geosciences.md

 |2020| 2722|   81| 2641|
 |2021| 4774|  133| 4641|

 _Table 1.
-Numbers of deep learning related arcticles in arctic science and geosciences during 2015-2021_
+Numbers of AI and deep learning related arcticles in Arctic Science and Geosciences during 2015-2021_
 <br/>

 To provide a better intuition of the results, we visualized the numbers of the second and the third column together in [figure 1](#fig1).